-To the Joint Trust Fund Committee Trust Fund for the People of the Republic of the Marshall Islands
+Joint Trust Fund Committee Trust Fund for the People of the Republic of the Marshall Islands

-We have audited the accompanying statements of net assets of Trust Fund for the People of the Republic of the Marshall Islands (a District of Columbia not for profit corporation) as of September 30, 2009 and 2008, and the related statements of changes in net assets for the years then ended.
+We have audited the accompanying statement of net assets of Trust Fund for the People of the Republic of the Marshall Islands (a District of Columbia not for profit corporation) as of September 30, 2010 and 2009, and the related statement of changes in net assets for the years then ended.
 These financial statements are the responsibility of Trust Fund for the People of the Republic of the Marshall Islands' management.
 Our responsibility is to express an opinion on these financial statements based on our audits.